 What Are Staub Cocottes Made Of?

 In addition to the size of your Cocotte, you’ll also need to consider the material it is made of.
-An enameled cast iron Cocotte, like the jumbo 15-quart, are most similar to your traditional Dutch ovens and can go from stovetop to oven.
-These are ideal for slow-roasted beef or pork shoulder or braised chicken breasts.
+An enameled cast iron Cocotte, like the jumbo 15-quart, is most similar to your traditional Dutch ovens and can go from stovetop to oven.
+These are ideal for slow-roasted beef or pork shoulder, braised chicken breasts as well as your favorite one-pot dishes.

 What Is the Number on Staub Lids?

 You may find that some Staub lids have a small etched number printed on the bottom.
-These numbers are called pattern letters, and they represent the type of pot or pan the lid belongs to.
+These numbers are called pattern letters, and they represent the type of pot or pan to which the lid belongs.
 Each letter represents a different size of pot or pan, as well as its accompanying lid.

 In addition to the pattern letters and date codes, you may also see a small diamond- or triangle-shaped symbol printed on your Staub lid.
 This symbol denotes that the lid is oven safe up to 375°F / 190°C.